garrandall/popular-music-data/tracks/two-tickets-to-paradise-brook-benton.md

 The first stop, we'll take a walk
 Second stop, we'll have a talk
 The third stop
-Ooh-ee, you better go with me
+Oh-ee, you better go with me

 Everything I did was wrong, my days were dark as night But I found a girl whose love was strong, now every things alright